-Those looking to answer the call of the wild will be mystified by the magnificence that is two state of the art National Parks.
+Those looking to answer the call of the wild will be mystified by the magnificence of Daniel Boone National Forest.
 Those who want to dance with lady luck will find their fun at the Churchill Downs, famous for the Kentucky Derby.
-And those in search of some spirituality will find entertainment in the Creation Museum.
+And those in search of some spirituality will find pleasure in the Creation Museum.

-Here are the top 10 attractions in Kentucky that you should not miss.
+Still looking for more places to visit while you're in the state?
+Here are the top 25 attractions in Kentucky that you should not miss.